Search News Posts

 Yes.
 Advisors can charge a wrap fee, a per account fee or add an additional fee to their management fee for overseeing the retirement plan.
 We’re able to collect the wrap fee or the per account fee on behalf of an advisor, but the additional management fee would be collected by the advisor.

 Yes.
-Advisor-related fees are initially noted for Plan Sponsors on our Plan Set Up Form and for individual Participants on our Appointment of Financial Professional (Broker of Record) Form.
+Advisor-related fees are noted for Plan Sponsors and Participants on our Appointment of Financial Professional Form.
 When fees are assessed, they appear on Participants’ quarterly statements and online in their Member Portal.
 Our website also contains links to Morningstar, where Participants can view fees, expenses and other information about the funds.

 Yes.
 Participants can have as many HSAs as they want if they do not exceed the IRS annual contribution limits.
 Plan Sponsors and individual Participants that already have HSAs often open HSAs with us to gain access to our first dollar investment options.
 Participants then transfer funds from one HSA to the other to invest their funds.

 Yes.
-Simply complete, sign and submit our Appointment of Financial Professional (Broker of Record) Form, and we’ll take care of the rest.
+Simply complete, sign and submit our Appointment of Financial Professional Form for Participants, and we’ll take care of the rest.
 Please allow up to 10 business days for processing your request.

 Each employer you onboard will be assigned a dedicated Account Manager.
 They’ll provide each plan administrator with their direct contact information, as well as a general customer service number and email address.